SwedbankPay/developer.swedbankpay.com/payment-instruments/card/direct.md

 your website, which means it must be [PCI-DSS Compliant]( https://www.pcisecuritystandards.org/)." %}

-## Payment flow
+## Purchase Flow

 Below is a quick stepwise summary of how the Direct Card Payment scenario works.

 *   The payer places an order and you make a `Purchase` request towards Swedbank Pay with the gathered payment information.
 *   The action taken next is the `direct-authorization` operation that is returned in the first request.
 You `POST` the payer's card data to the URL in the [`direct-authorization`][authorization] operation.
 *   If the issuer requires 3-D Secure authentication, you will then receive an operation called `redirect-authentication`.
 You must redirect the payer to this URL to let them authenticate against the issuer's 3-D Secure page.
     *   When the 3-D Secure flow is completed, the payer will be redirected back to the URL provided in `completeUrl` or `cancelUrl`, depending on the actions performed by the payer.
     *   If the issuer does not require 3-D Secure authentication, the payment will already be `Completed` after performing the `direct-authorization` request.
 Note that `Completed` just indicates that the payment is in a final state; the financial transaction could be either OK or failed.
 *   Finally you make a `GET` request towards Swedbank Pay with the `id` of the payment created in the first step, which will return the result of the authorization.

-## Step 1: Create a Purchase
+## Step 1: Create A Purchase

 A `Purchase` payment is a straightforward way to charge the card of the payer.
 It is followed up by posting a capture, cancellation or reversal transaction.